dreamgrove/dreamgrove/content/balance/Compendium.md

 As discussed in the previous section we now have a lot of talents that were previously ignored and are now strong enough to be picked in all situations.
 Due to this we are currently looking to be using the same spec tree for most situations which looks like this:
 [AoE Talents](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAFASSEBEJkkEJRKCtEHIJJRJJkcgQolUiQENAKAA?bgcolor=000000)
-A 2 target build would look something like this:
+<br>A 2 target build would look something like this:
 [2T Talents](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAFASSEBEJkkEJRKCtEHIJJRJJkkAaJlIRQBgCAA?bgcolor=000000)
 When we don't need Starfall we can talent it away to gain Nature's Balance and Warrior of Elune which is slightly outperforming Treants:
 [ST Talents](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAFASSEBEJkkEJRKCtEHIRSUS0kcgQolUSCR0AoAAA?bgcolor=000000)